Cars - NL Host Nation

 Application for a Dutch driving licence

 Privileged persons wishing to apply for a Dutch driving licence, after passing a driving test in the Netherlands, can do so if they are registered in the BRP of the municipality where they reside.
-It is also possible to apply with the RDW.
-General information about this subject you can find at: https://www.rdw.nl/en/driving-licence
+It is also possible to apply to the RDW.
+General information on this subject is available at: https://www.rdw.nl/en/driving-licence.

-Regarding driving licences in the Netherlands, please contact the RDW by phone or email using the details below:
+For enquiries about driving licences in the Netherlands, please contact the RDW by phone or email:

 Unit Rijbewijzen